 Growing up, Black Eyed Peas were a pretty rare occurrence on our dinner table.
 Occasionally my dad would make them to celebrate the new year, but outside of that you can forget about it.
-Last year I decided I wanted to change that.
-I love experimenting with new foods.
-Even if it’s just a bean.
-I brought the new year in with these Black Eyed Pea Fritters which were a huge hit! #PickyAssHusbandApproved This go-round, I wanted to make something a little more traditional.
-These Southern Black Eyed Peas are my new favorite and I know you’ll enjoy them too!
+Since I now have my own family, I want to ensure we have traditions so this Southern Black Eyed Peas recipe will be in rotation every year!

 How to Cook Black Eyed Peas Without Meat

 Incase you were wondering if it’s possible to cook black eyed peas without meat, rest assured it’s totally possible!
-Making black eyed peas is pretty simple.
-In order to keep things really simple, I decided to use canned black eyed peas so I didn’t have to soak them.
+Making this Southern Black Eyed Peas recipe is pretty simple.
+I kept things really simple by using canned black eyed peas so I didn’t have to soak them.
 One less thing for me to do!

 What to Pair with Black Eyed Peas: